esthercrawford/EstherBot/README.md

 ## smooch

-![heroku](/img/heroku.gif)

 This sample is an Express app that uses the Smooch web widget to provide the chat interface.
 The app makes use of `SmoochApiStore` and `SmoochApiBot` to persist conversation state and user properties via Smooch.

+![heroku](/img/heroku.gif)

+To deploy your own:

 1. First, sign up for a free account at [smooch.io](https://app.smooch.io/signup)